Code-Institute-Submissions/hanselsbakery/README.md

 	- I have coded the HTML side of the project by starting from the home page.
 The first section was the header once I was happy with that section I moved on to the next section.
 During implementation I took some decisions that I believed it would contribute to a better user experience.
 		- **Modals**
-			-  I have decided that instead of loading the user with dedicated pages for Product Information, Join Us, Privacy Policy, Product Information, Testimonials,
+			-  I have decided that instead of loading the user with dedicated pages for Product Information, Join Us, Privacy Policy, Product Information, Testimonials and Customer Service, I chose to load them as modals.
+By doing this w

 - **CSS**